libsdl-org/libtiff/doc/functions/libtiff.rst

 is limited by the 16-bit field used to store the ``SamplesPerPixel`` tag.

 :c:type:`tdir_t`
 constrains the maximum number of
 IFDs
 that may appear in an image and may be an arbitrary size (w/o penalty).
+Starting with libtiff 4.5.0, tdir_t is a 32-bit unsigned integer.
+Previously, it was a 16-bit unsigned integer.

 :c:type:`ttag_t`
 must be either int, unsigned int, pointer, or double because the library uses a varargs interface and